Bariloche’s Circuito Chico is one of the most scenic drives in Patagonia’s Lake District, and the best part is that you don’t need a car to enjoy it!

 From this point, you can see the blue arms of Lago Moreno curling below the forested Llao Llao Peninsula, with the jagged silhouette of Cerro López towering in the background.

-It was quite busy when we stopped here, so we took turns taking photos for people and then having them taking photos for us.
+Of course, we had to get off here!
+It was quite busy when we stopped, so we took turns taking photos for people and then having them take photos for us.

 Playa Sin Viento